 Roof sheathing thickness can vary depending on factors such as building codes, roof design, and local climate conditions.
 The most common thickness levels for roof sheathing are:

 - 7/16 inch: This is the standard thickness for OSB roof sheathing in many residential construction projects.
 It provides adequate strength and performance for most roofing applications.
+This is a solid choice for homes in mild climates with standard roof spans and no unusual load requirements.

 4 Signs that Your Roof Sheathing Needs Replacement